I've just been told I have blood cancer

 Joining our online forum helped Emma connect with people who understood

-Talking to your healthcare team
+Talking to your medical team

-Your healthcare team is there not just to support your physical health but also your emotional wellbeing.
+Your medical team is there not just to support your physical health but also your emotional wellbeing.
 Don’t be afraid to start a conversation with them if you're struggling to manage difficult feelings.
 They won't be surprised and will do their best to help.

-Your healthcare team may be able to refer you for counselling, which many people with blood cancer say they find helpful.
+They may be able to refer you for counselling, which many people with blood cancer say they find helpful.

 Waiting for test results

 If you’ve just been diagnosed with blood cancer, you’ll have tests at key points to find out more about the cancer and how to treat it.
-You may be waiting for test results right now to confirm your full diagnosis.
+You may be waiting for test results right now to confirm your diagnosis.

 These times are always difficult, as waiting for test results usually means worrying about them.